IanFan/Pokemon/README.md

 ## Features

 Home View: Displays a list or grid of Pokémon.
-Users can refresh the data by pulling down.
 Detail View: Shows detailed information about a Pokémon, including basic info, species, and evolution chain.
 Favorite Functionality: Users can favorite their preferred Pokémon and view them in a dedicated favorites view.
 Interface Switching: Supports switching between list and grid views.